A Legacy of Care

 In 2013, a completely renovated medical and surgical unit opened, transitioning the hospital to entirely private patient rooms.

-In 2015, the Heart and Vascular Center opened with two new cardiovascular catheterization suites and an expanded recovery unit, supported in part by a RACP grant.
+In 2015, the Heart and Vascular Center expanded with two new cardiovascular catheterization suites, procedural rooms, and private recovery rooms, supported in part by a RACP grant.

-In 2017, Hanover Hospital became part of PinnacleHealth, which later that year became part of the UPMC health system, officially becoming UPMC Hanover.
+In 2017, Hanover Hospital became part of PinnacleHealth, then became part of the UPMC health system, officially becoming UPMC Hanover.

 In 2018, UPMC Hanover completed its first da Vinci robotic assisted surgery, with the system upgraded to the da Vinci Xi in 2020.